Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 - Show interest

-My Note: Good points, not sure the order must be hit in sequence
+My Note: Not sure the order must be hit in sequence

 Obama: (slaps a man on his shoulder for 6 times)